Patrick Livesey (they/them) is a multi-award-winning non-binary actor, writer and producer.

 Patrick's third play, Naomi was runner-up for the 2021 Midsumma Queer Playwriting Award and with support from Rosemary Walls and the Adelaide Fringe Artist Fund was presented at Adelaide Fringe 2022, directed by Bronwen Coleman, winning four awards including the Adelaide Critics Circle Award for the second year in a row.

 Naomi is set to make its Victorian premiere this month for the Melbourne Fringe Festival.
 To be a part of bringing this important story to life, head to the Australian Cultural Fund.
 All donations are 100% tax deductible.

 Patrick is currently working on an adaptation of Edward Albee's Who's Afraid of Virginia Woolf for Bravo Arts, WOOLF which was recently awarded the inaugural Fast Track Award from Midsumma Festival.

-In November of this year, Patrick will co-present the world-premiere of cavemxn by Angus Cameron alongside Anthropocene Play Company.
-A bold, epic new queer odyssey about love, loneliness and intimacy in the digital age, cavemxn will see Patrick star once again alongside their partner Wil King as well as Green Room Award nominee Yuchen Wang.
-To be a part of bringing this exciting new work to life, check out their Australian Cultural Fund campaign.
+In November of this year, Patrick will co-present the world-premiere of cavemxn by Angus Cameron alongside Anthropocene Play Company, directed by Bronwen Coleman.
+A bold, epic new queer odyssey about love, loneliness and intimacy in the digital age, cavemxn will see Patrick star once again alongside their partner Wil King as well as Green Room Award nominee Yuchen Wang and Casting Guild of Australia Rising Star award winner Harvey Zielinski.
+Tickets are on sale now through Chapel Off Chapel.

 "One of the most highly talented young performers in Australia.”